Expert EMDR Therapy Services

 • Cognitive Behavioral Therapy (CBT): Focuses on changing your negative thought patterns and behaviors.

-• Somatic Experiencing: Focuses on your body’s physical response to Trauma and aims to release stored tension and trauma
+• Somatic Experiencing: Focuses on your body’s physical response to Trauma and aims to release stored tension and Trauma

 • Mindfulness and Relaxation Techniques: Includes meditation and deep breathing to help you manage Trauma-related stress and anxiety.